 The Barkhor’s public square with the Potala Palace hovering on the top right.
 The two large incense burners (sangkangs) are fed juniper boughs constantly to please the gods protecting the Jokhang.

 Gil and young “Monks in Training” at the Sara Monastery.

 The ruins of the ancient Shelkar Dorje dzong (fort) snake up the mountain above New Tingri.
-This fortress was constructed in 1266 to protect the Kagyu monastery.
+This fortress was constructed in 1266 to protect the Kagyu Monastery.

-Soon the climbing became very steep.
+Soon the climbing becomes very steep.